 Here are some more great apps for you lucky iPad owners:

 Does anyone else feel like this summer is just FLYING by?
 We are enjoying our summer routine of swimming at the pool, hanging out at the playgrounds, and attending library storytimes, but we could definitely use more variety in our activities

-If you are looking for something new to do with your kids, I have rounded up some AWESOME websites about Japanese Children’s Games!!
+If you are looking for something new to do with your kids, I have the perfect resource for you.

-1) あそびきょうしつ (Classroom of Play) is FULL of fun games that children in Japan play (doesn’t require technology or money!)!
-The games are divided into several sections: outdoor games, games using items from nature, parent-child activities, water games, etc. It is all in Japanese but they’ve recently added an ENGLISH SITE as well!
+ミックスジューチュそとあそ is FULL of fun games that children in Japan play (doesn’t require technology or money!)!
+The games are divided into several sections: outdoor games, games using items from nature, parent-child activities, water games, etc. The original site is all in Japanese but they’ve recently added an ENGLISH SITE as well!
 There are seriously SO MANY games…36 different versions of the game TAG alone!